fluid-project/handbook.floeproject.org/src/documents/ModalDialogs.md

 ## What are Modal Dialogs

 A modal dialog is an interaction where the user is forced to take an action required before proceeding to another activity.
-Typically modal dialogs are visually displayed as a child window which interrupts the user's workflow until it is dismissed.
+Typically modal dialogs are visually displayed as a child window which interrupts the user's workflow until it is addressed.

+Typically these are windows or "pop-ups" which block any further interaction until a control (like an "OK" button) is selected.

 ## Why Should You Care?

 Modal dialogs should be used cautiously because they create a cognitive burden by:

-1. causing the opposite result since dialogs are often dismissed without consideration <sup>1</sup>,
+1. causing the opposite result since dialogs are often dismissed without consideration <sup><a href="#footnote_1" aria-label="Footnote 1">1</a></sup>,
-2. interrupting workflow and making the task longer to complete <sup>2</sup>, and
+2. interrupting workflow and making the task longer to complete <sup><a href="#footnote_2" aria-label="Footnote 2">2</a></sup>, and
-3. increasing error rate by distracting the user <sup>3</sup>.
+3. increasing error rate by distracting the user <sup><a href="#footnote_3" aria-label="Footnote 3">3</a></sup>.

 The way a dialog is implemented can also cause problems by: